SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Experiments and Discussion

-This section reports closed-loop evaluation of the proposed planner.
-We first describe datasets, metrics, and implementation details, then present benchmark comparisons and ablation studies.
-The evaluation verifies three claims: closed-loop safety and efficiency gains; robustness of the online post-training design choices; and the contribution of the AdaLN-Zero conditional module and VG-GRPO.
+This section reports the closed-loop evaluation of the proposed method.
+We first describe the datasets, metrics, and implementation details, and then present benchmark comparisons and ablation studies.
+The evaluation addresses three questions: whether \textsc{SCORP} improves closed-loop safety and efficiency; whether the proposed online post-training framework yields robust gains; and how key modules and design choices, such as AdaLN-Zero, variance gating, and post-training data distribution, contribute to the overall performance.